 Much of the existing utilization data used by policymakers are out of date.
 Imaging use in Medicare is down since 2008.
 Medicare spending on scans is the same now as it was in 2003.
 Imaging is also the slowest growing of all physician services among privately insured Americans according to the Health Care Cost Institute.
 Yet, policymakers continue to rely on obsolete and incomplete data to make decisions that impact all Americans.

 Also, much of the existing research regarding radiology policy focuses solely on cost and utilization of imaging as standalone end points.
 This is an incomplete approach.
 At present, lawmakers and regulators are making policy decisions about medical imaging without knowing the full effects on individual patients or the health care system as a whole.
-The Institute can provide this much needed information and help ensure that future imaging policies benefit patients and make efficient and effective use of health care resources.
+The Institute provides this much needed information and help ensure that future imaging policies benefit patients and make efficient and effective use of health care resources.

 Harvey Neiman, MD, was an outstanding physician, effective leader and respected medical scholar who dedicated his professional career to improving patient care.
 He was one of the leading minds in medicine regarding radiology and medical imaging policy and economics.
 ACR is proud that this research institute bears the name of such a distinguished colleague.

-Download the Neiman Institute fact sheet.
+Download and view the Neiman Institute 2016 annual report.